Evernight/beancount-lazy-plugins/README.md

 ```

 ## balance_extended
-A Beancount plugin that adds custom balance operations with a type parameter.
-It helps you:
+A Beancount plugin that adds custom balance operations with a type parameter:
 - **full**: Expand a balance assertion into separate per-currency assertions.
 For currencies declared in the account's `open` directive but not listed in the custom, a zero balance assertion is generated.
 - **padded**: Creates a `pad` directive on day-1 from a specified pad account, and asserts only the currencies explicitly listed in the directive (does not expand to all declared currencies).
 - **full-padded**: Combines both behaviors.